MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/contentview.md

 The `ContentView` element sets the `x:Name` property to **this**, which can be used to access the object bound to the `CardView` instance.
 Elements in the layout set bindings on their properties to values defined on the bound object.

 For more information about data binding, see [Xamarin.Forms Data Binding](~/xamarin-forms/app-fundamentals/data-binding/index.md).

+> [!NOTE]
+> The `FallbackValue` property provides a default value in case the binding is `null`.
+This also allows the XAML designer in Visual Studio for Mac to render the `CardView` control.

 ## Instantiate a custom control